Where bright

 Our partners

-For the fifth year running we are partnering with National Student Pride (NSP) and Attitude magazine for our LGBTQ+ UGOY award.
+For the sixth year running we are partnering with National Student Pride (NSP) and Attitude magazine for our LGBTQ+ UGOY award.
 NSP is the biggest gathering of LGBTQ+ students in the UK.
 Their annual event is held in February (LGBTQ+ History Month), featuring talks and debates with inspirational activists, a weekend of roof-raising pride parties and the UK’s largest queer-inclusive recruitment fair.

 As the world’s biggest LGBTQ+ media brand, Attitude has used its platform to elevate and celebrate the trailblazers of tomorrow, be it through the magazine, their social and digital platforms or the Attitude Awards and Pride Awards.
 "We are proud to continue uplifting the voices of tomorrow through our sponsorship of Clifford Chance's LGBTQ+ Undergraduate of the Year award.''
 Cliff Joannou, Editor in Chief, Attitude